-BSACAP operates four employment programs directed toward meaningful employment for lowincome participants: The Workforce Innovation and Opportunity Act (Adult and Dislocated Worker Program and WIOA Youth Program) and the Senior Community Services Employment Program (SCSEP).
-BSACAP is also currently operating the Job Coach Program, funded by the CARES Act, which is also directed to employment skills for residents in our area.
+BSACAP operates four employment programs directed toward meaningful employment for low-income participants: The Workforce Innovation and Opportunity Act (Adult and Dislocated Worker Program and WIOA Youth Program) and the Senior Community Services Employment

+Program (SCSEP).
+BSACAP recently operated the Job Coach Program, funded by the CARES Act, which is also directed to employment skills for residents in our area.

 Many individuals cannot break the cycle of poverty due to a lack of employment or job skills.
-Career Advisors and Job Coaches strive to lessen the burden of poverty by helping low-income clients prepare a resume and cover letter, conduct job searches based on his/her qualifications, education and preferences, refer clients to employers and available positions, and educate clients on how to complete applications, how to accomplish a powerful interview, and how to achieve workplace success.
+Career Advisors strive to lessen the burden of poverty by helping low-income clients prepare a resume and cover letter, conduct job searches based on his/her qualifications, education and preferences, refer clients to employers and available positions, and educate clients on how to complete applications, how to accomplish a powerful interview, and how to achieve workplace success.
 These skills, which are not often taught outside a classroom, prove helpful to clients with no work experience and those who are re-entering the workforce.
 Amid COVID-19, many local businesses slowly began allowing only 50% staff capacity to return, making it even more difficult for those with low job skills.

 The WIOA Adult and Dislocated Worker Programs give job seekers greater access to needed services through a one-stop system.
-Conveniently located access points, affiliated sites, and a comprehensive one-stop service center are used to link other service providers and to directly serve customers.
+Conveniently located access points, affiliate sites, and a comprehensive one-stop service center are used to link other service providers and to directly serve customers.
 The Agency strives to meet the needs of employers by coordinating and making available customized skills training classes for adults and by developing On-the-Job Training (OJT) contracts that reimburse employers for a portion of the salary of a participating employee for a specified time period.
 Since 2011, the Agency has used the WOW (World of Work) Assessment on all WIOA clients.
 Developed for EKCEP and based on the Holland Theory of Career Choice, the WOW Assessment helps clients make career decisions based on personality types.
 Staff members who administer the assessment are trained in its interpretation.

 WIOA added the Opportunity Youth Program to the agency's list of services in October of 2019.
-The program focuses on the needs of justice-involved young people age 18-24.
-The program offers mentoring, classes, workshops, assistance with education and training, work readiness skill building, and one-on-one guidance with the aim of helping young adults who have had some kind of involvement with the criminal justice system to improve their lives.
+The program focuses on the needs of young people age 18-24 with significant barriers to employment, such as pregnancy, parenting, aging out of foster care, dropping out of high school, and involvement with the criminal justice system.
+The program offers mentoring, classes, workshops, assistance with education and training, work readiness skill building, and one-on-one guidance with the aim of helping young adults who have serious barriers to employment to improve their lives.

 The SCSEP offers employment and training opportunities to eligible clients ages 55 and older.

 Individuals participating in the program receive valuable training and suitable employment that brings meaning to their lives and empowers them to participate in the larger community while working to increase their self-sufficiency.
 Participants are made ready for job placement through employability counseling and workshops that teach effective resume writing, interviewing strategies, and basic computer skills.
 Participants, who are generally on a fixed income, supplement their income through paid training, thereby easing their financial obligations.

 As the Big Sandy region's jobless rate continues to rank higher than the Commonwealth and national averages, these programs remain of paramount importance to the area.
 The successful operation of these programs has a significant impact on lowering the unemployment rate, which is crucial in the fight against poverty, and raising the standard of living across the region.